-DLRCC noted the impact the proposed works would have on the public realm and the project needs to identify opportunities for proposals that both performs the engineering function but also delivers an improved public realm.
-Several respondents highlighted existing walking and cycling tracks along the coastline near the rail line and suggested the provision for more should form part of ECRIPP.
+DLRCC noted the impact the proposed works would have on the public realm and that the project needs to identify opportunities for proposals that both perform the engineering function but also deliver an improved public realm.
+Several respondents highlighted existing walking and cycling paths along the coastline near the railway and suggested the provision for more should form part of ECRIPP.